axeltidemann/self_dot/README.md

 These are some experiences found when installing the software under 10.7 and 10.8.

-On Mac 10.7, CMake was required http://www.cmake.org/cmake/resources/software.html
+On Mac 10.7, CMake was required before installing OpenCV http://www.cmake.org/cmake/resources/software.html

 On 10.7 this had to be set prior to installation of scipy: